adeira/universe/src/sx-design/README.md

 yarn add @adeira/sx-design
 ```

 SX Design is fully localized and requires information about the current application locale.
-This typically changes with every user, so it's necessary pro provide it via `SxDesignProvider` React component (before the first SX Design component in the React tree):
+This typically changes with every user, so it's necessary to provide it via `SxDesignProvider` React component (before the first SX Design component in the React tree):

 ```js
 import { ErrorBoundary, SxDesignProvider } from '@adeira/sx-design';